Rosalie_Z_Fanshel.jpg

 Peer-Reviewed Publications

-Fanshel, R. Z., & Iles, A. (under review).
+Fanshel, R. Z., & Iles, A. (in production).
 Campus foodscape mapping as justice-oriented organizational change.
 In M. Classens, N. Spiegelaar, & M. Lawler (Eds.), Hungry for change: How postsecondary campuses are transforming food systems.
 University of Toronto Press.

 [Co-first author] Mgbara, W., Fanshel, R. Z., Esquivel, K., Shannon, N., Parker-Shames, P., Elias, D. O., Washington, L., & Guzman, A. (2024).
 Cultivating anti-racism in the classroom and beyond through collaborative learning in the environmental sciences.
 Journal of Environmental Studies and Sciences. https://doi.org/10.1007/s13412-024-00995-1